How to Be an Effective Boss (Hint: It Requires an Identity Shift)

-At the same time, you should take stock of your own strengths, weaknesses, and patterns — after all, who you are drives how you lead.
-Even though the emphasis is no longer on your individual performance, you need to understand your behaviors, preferences, and tendencies.
+Take stock of your own strengths, weaknesses, and patterns — after all, who you are drives how you lead.
+Even though the emphasis is no longer on your individual performance, you need to understand your natural preferences and tendencies.
 The most effective way to lead others may not always be your default approach.

 For example, you might be a person who thrives on the pressure of a tight deadline and, as an individual contributor, earned a reputation as someone who will roll up your sleeves and get the job done well, even at the last minute.
 But now, as a manager of others, these same practices and preferences could lead to poor planning, micromanaging, or inadequate use of resources.
 If you assume everyone operates the same way you did as an individual contributor, you won’t see or leverage the array of talent on your team.